Bonnie Katherine Jones

 T. R. Randolph (right) taught a tuition school in the North Fork neighborhood.
 His Randolph ancestor in 17th century New Jersey donated the land on which Princeton University was established.

 By this 1910 census, T.R. was living adjacent to the Stepp House with his second wife Rose, nee Stepp, (below, right).
-T. R.'s daughter "Lizzie" was by his first wife, Elizabeth Caroline, sister of Rose.
+T. R.'s daughter "Lizzie" was by his first wife and sister of Rose, Elizabeth Caroline, who died at the birth of her daughter in 1892.

 Res.99 - Arthur G. Jones